Friday, 7 January 2011

 Republican Blues

-A committee had read over three hundred submissions, but they were tossed out because there were not 'suitable.'
+A committee had read over three hundred submissions, but they were tossed out because they were not 'suitable.'
 It came down to the Republic's new boss Yuan Shikai to decide.
-He chose Song of the Green Clouds 'green clouds' being an ancient metaphor in Chinese for purity and loftiness.
+He chose Song of the Green Clouds, 'green clouds' being a hallowed metaphor in Chinese for purity and loftiness.
 Choosing an anthem that would encapsulate the narrative of a new republic was not as easy as selecting the best stories of the nation or its best writers.

-The new Republic was beset with factional fighting and local elites declaring their independence.
-Yuan never got the unanimous support to govern and when he died in June 1916 not before announcing that he would become the emperor in January, the country was run by warlord commanders and regional governors who carved out their own power bases.
 A number of national anthems circulated depending on who aspired to govern the nation.
-Yuan chose another anthem for the Republic in 1915 called China’s Strength and Power Strand Firm in the Cosmos.
-The epochal transformation from dynasty to republic is praised by none other than the mythical emperor Yao in the closing lines of the anthem.
+Yuan had chosen another anthem for the Republic in 1915 called China’s Strength and Power Strand Firm in the Cosmos.
+In this anthem, the epochal transformation from dynasty to republic is praised by none other than the mythical emperor Yao in the closing lines of the anthem.

 In setting a preexisting melody to a text, Yan and Pu adopted the models prescribed by the fashion of their time, but this compositional process went back much further, a practice that has its provenance in Chinese poetry.
 As early as the southern Song (1127-1279), it is recorded that poems were first chanted then set to a melodic line which became a song.